luweizhang/self-driving-car/README.md

 Hough Transformation is a feature extraction technique, typically used for detecting lines from images.
 It works by apply a point-to-curve transformation (A hough transformation), and then using a polling technique to find the best fit line for the given points.

 ### CarND-Traffic-Sign-Classifier-Project
 Build a deep learning pipeline to classify German street signs.
 Use LeNet convolutional neural net architecture.

+Utilize data augmentation to deal with the small and imbalanced dataset.

 ### Additional Useful Commands